'Gods Of The Upper Air' Traces The Birth Of Cultural Anthropology

 In the United States around the turn of the 20th century, anthropologist and German immigrant Franz Boas challenged the accepted view, at the time, that all human beings could be grouped into fixed races.

 According to this erroneous view, where you were born and what complement of genes you received from your ancestors determined both your physical form and your character.
-This race science purported to show that white Europeans were genetically destined to be the best and brightest; other races were profoundly inferior by comparison.
+This race science purported to show that white Europeans were genetically destined to be the best and the brightest; other races were profoundly inferior by comparison.

 As Charles King writes in his captivating Gods of the Upper Air, "The deep inequality of potential and achievement across the races was taken for granted."
-An "invasion of inferiors" through immigration into the country had to be avoided at all costs.
+An "invasion of inferiors" through immigration into the United States had to be avoided at all costs.

 Boas knew this racial science was wrong because he had evidence to prove it wrong.
 Having already carried out anthropological research in Arctic Canada, Boas was appointed to a professorship at Columbia University in 1897.
 He and his students interviewed people living in New York City and made physical measurements of them.
 The results showed that U.S.-born children of immigrants had more in common with other U.S. kids than they did with people from their ancestral groups.
 Children adapted to their new diets and new environments in all kinds of ways, even in the very shape of their heads.